mongodb/mongosql/semantics.md

 names are modified in derived tables because that currently uses
 \$mergeObjects on the underlying values of the original binding tuples from the SELECT clause of the derived table query.

-### SELECT DISTINCT

-Support for SELECT DISTINCT has been deferred pending a decision re: ordered vs. unordered document comparison support in MongoSQL & MQL

-### UNION DISTINCT

-Support for distinct UNION has been deferred pending a decision re: ordered vs. unordered document comparison support in MongoSQL & MQL

 ### USING CLAUSE